We welcome and encourage all eligible applications to SF State Museum Studies

 How To Apply

-- Pay the 55.00 USD application fee.
+- Application fee of $ 55.00 USD.
 We recommend that you pay online by credit card at the moment you submit your application.
 If you selected the option to pay the application fee by check or money order, make the check payable to “San Francisco State University”

 - Unofficial transcripts from all institutions attended; these are in addition to the Official Transcripts required by the University